How to update a dapp chain

 Adding new codes

-Let's just add the query into the module.rell
+Add the following query in the module.rell

 file: